 We do all this by:

-- Exhibiting and speaking at industry and community-focused events
+- Exhibiting and speaking at industry and community-focused events to expand awareness of open principles and their benefits

 The Open Organization project welcomes contributors of all kinds.